- Home

 - hormone therapy.

-Chemotherapy, targeted therapy, immunotherapy and hormone therapy are all drug therapies.
-They are known as systemic treatment because the drugs circulate throughout the body.
+Targeted therapy, chemotherapy, immunotherapy and hormone therapy are different types of drug therapy.
+They are known as systemic treatment because the drugs circulate and kill cancer cells throughout the body.

 To learn more about other treatments, see our sections on surgery, chemotherapy, radiation therapy and immunotherapy.